paolostabile/paolostabile/README.md

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&color=3F51B5&section=footer"/>

 # About Me:
-I am a devoted Software Developer with +4 years of experience and demonstrated working expertise in the IT industry.
-I am skilled in .NET development environment, cloud solutions, cybersecurity, leadership and organization.
-I am direct, passionate, ambitious, and highly motivated.
+Experienced Software Developer with over four years of dedicated service in the IT industry.
+Proficient in .NET development, cloud solutions and cybersecurity while also excelling in leadership and organization.
+Known for a direct, passionate, and ambitious approach which drives success in every project.

+In addition to my industry experience, I serve as an Assistant Lecturer at VSITE, where I contribute to the education and development of students and aspiring professionals.

-With my multidisciplinary approach and management experience, I always see the bigger picture and still keep an eye on the detail.
-As a person, I am down-to-earth, communicative, and high-spirited.
-My core passions are related to computers, education, music and waterpolo.
+My multidisciplinary expertise and management background enable me to grasp the bigger picture while maintaining attention to detail.
+As a grounded and communicative individual, I foster collaborative environments to achieve goals efficiently.

-I believe that discipline and good work ethics can take you places!
+I firmly believe in the power of discipline and strong work ethics to propel career growth.

-Always opened for remote offers, fell free to reach out.
+Beyond my professional endeavors, I am deeply passionate about computers, education, music and water polo.

+Open to remote opportunities worldwide, feel free to connect via LinkedIn or email.

 <a href="https://hr.linkedin.com/in/paolo-stabile"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"/></a>